DaFuqs/Revelationary/README.md

 ## Overview
 Data Driven Block and Item Revelation system.
 Discover as you go!

+Revelationary adds a way to gate the discovery of new blocks in the world via data pack, or API (for other mods).
+Using Revelationary, you can design your packs / mods progression in a way the player does not feel overwhelmed when starting a new playthrough.
+They can only perceive these worldgen blocks when they unlocked a specific advancement, making the block visible for them.

+Example: The player sees a specific ore as stone.
+As they defeat the enderdragon they can now see and mine your ore in the world - it was always there from the start.
+Individual for each player and very performant.

+Find lots of examples for data packs & the API in Revelationary's wiki: https://github.com/DaFuqs/Revelationary/wiki

 ## Registering Revelations via Data Pack
 Have to be placed in the folder `resources/data/<<mod_id>>/revelations`